jcchurch/APSUJavaCamp/Day2/07_Loops/07_Loops.md

     double degrees = 120;
     double distance = 100;

-We will move the turtle to create 3 sided shape, each time 100 units long and turning 120 degrees.
+We will move the turtle to create 3 sided shape, each time moving 100 units forward and turning 120 degrees.

 ## Move the turtle.